betagouv/zam/zam/visionneuse/README.md

-# Client (means frontend for ministers and their teams)
+# Visionneuse (means frontend for ministers and their teams)

 ## Requirements